brandon-and-ethan/celebrate/README.md

 ### Contact Information

-Feel free to email me at <b.mazey@nyu.edu> with any questions or concerns!
+Feel free to email us at <b.mazey@nyu.edu> with any questions or concerns!
-As travel reservations materialize, I will be helping our guests organize ground transport.
+As travel reservations materialize, we will be helping our guests organize ground transportation.
-Please send me an email if you are interested in carpooling or booking an AirBnB with friends. :)
+Please send us an email if you are interested in carpooling or booking accommodations with friends. :)